gedePakusadewa/5_recipe_explorer/README.md

   - create login page
   - create dummy dashboard/home page, the search bar is here
   - create save page, this will display all recipe that saved/favorited by user
-- improve the appearance of the login page
+- ~improve the appearance of the login/signUp page~
+- ~add and fix issue when user incorrecty input username/password in login/sign up~

 issue and solution:
 -